Remove that horse hair from coolers, pads, and blankets!

 Groom well to remove most of the loose hair from your horse

 - Keep your horse clipped in the winter.
 While not ideal or desirable for some horses, clipping is a great way to reduce the volume of hair that is deposited on everything within a 10-foot radius of your horse.
 Your horse will still shed hairs, they will just be much shorter.

 - The curry comb is your friend, and so is the vacuum.
-Get rid of as much loose hair before you start putting “clothes” on your horse.
+Get rid of as much loose hair before putting “clothes” on your horse.
 If you want an easy tool to get curry comb your entire horse easily, including legs, get some grooming gloves.

 Wool coolers are the WORST for removing hair!

-Removing horse hair from everything.
+Remove horse hair from everything.
+Hopefully.

 - A super stiff and durable nylon brush is good for using some elbow grease to brush out your blankets, coolers, and saddle pads that belong to your horse.
 Yes, it will be like grooming your horse all over again, but think of your arms!
 Able to lift super heavy things and stuff!

 - The horse vacuum is also great for use on saddle pads and blankets.
 For large coolers and sheets, clip your cross ties together to create a laundry line to drape your blanket from before you vacuum.
 This allows you to vacuum easily, and your blanket or horse cooler won’t drop and flop on the grounds.

 - Use a specialty brush.
 I found the hair removal brush at a big pet supply store.
 It’s great for the pet hair at home, and also works fairly well with horsehair on everything else.
 This works pretty well with a fleece cooler, which as we all know is some sort of crazy super glue magnet for horse hair.